flrs/caiso_wind_forecast/README.md

 [Modeltime](https://business-science.github.io/modeltime/) library for modeling, and [MLFlow](https://mlflow.org/) for tracking experiments.

+The motivation for this project is to explore the capabilities (and limits) of the [Modeltime](https://business-science.github.io/modeltime/) time series machine learning library and to get a feeling for the challenges of modelling an electricity grid.

 ## Overview

 The picture below gives an overview of the ETL and modeling process.
 To aid reproducibility, alphanumeric strings in